IslasGECI/nerd/paper/paper.md

 The automatic generation of bait density maps reduces the time and labor required but also enhances the overall effectiveness of eradication campaigns.

 NERD reduces the time and labor required compared with GIS-based approach.
-NERD offers a streamlined, real-time solution by leveraging a probability density function calibrated through controlled experiments.
+This package offers a streamlined, real-time solution by leveraging a probability density function calibrated through controlled experiments.
 Some probabilistic models have been proposed to simulate bait distribution, but they often fail to provide the precision and speed required during aerial campaigns.
-NERD automates the generation of bait density maps, allowing for immediate identification of bait gaps and adjustments during aerial operations.
 The automatic generation of bait density maps reduces the time and labor required but also enhances the overall effectiveness of eradication campaigns.

 NERD represents a significant advancement over traditional methods.